clr2of8/DeployREMnux/README.md

 # DeployREMnux

 DeployREMnux is a Python script that will deploy a cloud instance of the public REMnux distribution in the Amazon cloud (AWS).
+REMnux itself is maintained by [Lenny Zeltser](https://zeltser.com/) with extensive help from [David Westcott](https://twitter.com/beast_fighter) and is available from https://remnux.org.

 ## Installation